chinmaykhamkar/klavis/mcp_servers/moneybird/README.md

 The server supports two authentication methods:

 ### Method 1: HTTP Header (Recommended for API calls)
-Provide the API token in the `x-auth-token` header (via the Klavis platform):
+Provide the API token in the `x-auth-token` header:
 ```
 x-auth-token: your_moneybird_api_token_here
 ```